ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: interchange_check

-    Specifies whether to perform interchangeability checking and log  interchangeability warnings when you call niDMM functions.
+    Specifies whether to perform interchangeability checking and log  interchangeability warnings when you call niDMM methods.
-    The default value is VI_FALSE.
+    The default value is False.
     Interchangeability warnings indicate that using your application with a  different instrument might cause different behavior.
 Call :py:meth:`nidmm.Session.GetNextInterchangeWarning`  to extract interchange warnings.
 Call :py:meth:`nidmm.Session.ClearInterchangeWarnings`  to clear the list of interchangeability warnings  without reading them.
-    Interchangeability checking examines the attributes in a capability group  only if you specify a value for at least one attribute within that group.
-Interchangeability warnings can occur when an attribute affects the behavior  of the instrument and you have not set that attribute, or the attribute has  been invalidated since you set it.
+    Interchangeability checking examines the properties in a capability group  only if you specify a value for at least one property within that group.
+Interchangeability warnings can occur when an property affects the behavior  of the instrument and you have not set that property, or the property has  been invalidated since you set it.

-    .. note:: One or more of the referenced functions are not in the Python API for this driver.
+    .. note:: One or more of the referenced methods are not in the Python API for this driver.

     The following table lists the characteristics of this property.